hwealnegn/MPCS51030-Assignment-1/README.md

 # hwealnegn-MPCS51030-Winter-2015-Assignment-1
-MPCS51030-Winter-2015-Assignment-1 created for hwealnegn HelloWorld -- "Your First iOS App" assignment MyFirstApp -- assignment at end of Lecture 1 slide deck
+This is Assignment 1 for iOS Application Development (Winter 2015) in the Masters Program in Computer Science at the University of Chicago.

 HelloWorld is a basic iOS application that greets a user.
 MyFirstApp is a basic iOS application that displays a greeting which changes upon a button press.